+VaR.
 Each insurance and reinsurance firm employs only one risk model.
 It uses this risk model to evaluate whether it can underwrite more risks (or not) at any given time.
 We assume that risk models are imperfect in order to allow investigation of effects of risk model homogeneity and diversity.

 There is empirical evidence that risk models are inaccurate.
 In some peril regions they tend to underestimate risk while in others they overestimate it.
-In our model risk models are inaccurate in a controlled way: they are calibrated to underestimate risks in exactly one of the n peril regions and to overestimate the risks in all other peril regions by a given factor $\zeta = 2.0.12$ (see Table 2).
-This means that firms assume that risk in understimated regions is half the real risk while risk in overstimated regions is twice the real risk.
-Since the n peril regions are structurally identical, with about the same number of risks and with risk events governed by the same stochastic processes, we can use up to n different risk models of identical quality.13
+In our model risk models are inaccurate in a controlled way: they are calibrated to underestimate risks in exactly one of the n peril regions and to overestimate the risks in all other peril regions by a given factor ζ (see Table 2).
+Since the n peril regions are structurally identical, with about the same number of risks and with risk events governed by the same stochastic processes, this allows up to n different risk models of identical quality.13